 - Experimental regenerative viticulture program since 2020: the first results of this transformation are expected by 2025.
 The ecosystem of the vineyard is considered as a whole: regenerating soils to increase their fertility, enriching biodiversity and long-term climate action.

-Experimentation in progress: plant covers, flower covers, green fertilisers, alternative treatments, confined spraying and electric trimming trolleys.
+- 2023: Launch of a vitiforestry experiment covering a surface of 10 hectares.
+Trails in progress include: plant covers, flower covers, green fertilisers, alternative treatments, confined spraying and electric trimming trolleys.

-Maison Perrier-Jouët works to promote a circular economy: all its waste is reused and repurposed to make new products.
-100% of the by-products of vinification (grape seeds, skins, pulp, lees) are recycled and transformed:
+100% of the by-products of winemaking (grape seeds, skins, pulp, lees) are recycled and transformed:

 - For use in cosmetics (essential oils)